WordPress/openverse/documentation/meta/monitoring/cloudwatch_logs/index.md

 stream to query.
-Because the ingestion server splits its logs in two separate groups, **it is not possible to query all logs for the ingestion server in a single query.** You will need to separately query both the ingestion server and work log groups for the environemnt.
+Because the ingestion server splits its logs in two separate groups, **it is not possible to query all logs for the ingestion server in a single query.** You will need to separately query both the ingestion server and work log groups for the environment.

 To query all logs for a log group, go to the log group page and click the orange "Search log group" button in the upper right hand corner.